 While we are at it; we also never hear of the twins coming up against any particular consequences for having stuffed a fellow student into that vanishing cabinet, either.
 And we ought to have.

 Montegue turns up “confused”.
-Evidently we are supposed to believe that he is too confused to say what happened to him, or who was responsible.
-And to understand that he remains too confused to give any information about it to the end of the year — some months later.
+Evidently we are just supposed to believe that he is too confused to say what happened to him, or who was responsible.
+And to understand that he remains too confused to give any information about it to the end of the year — a couple of months later.

-Just from being stuck in a cabinet?
+Just from being trapped in a cabinet?
 And how did he get from the cabinet to the toilet?
 Something about that story simply does not add up.

 And we’d all seen something along the lines of this kind of damage before.
 More than once over the course of the series, Most recently in this same book, in fact, just the previous week, in Dumbledore’s office.